maxbasic94/workout-app/README.md

 Every page contains folder `components` for components necessary to this application page. \
 Every component place in its own folder.
 Styles for this component are also placed there. \
 Components that are used on few page contains in `src/components`.
 Every component also has its own folder. \
-Helper functions are located in the folder `src/helpers`.
+There is folder `baseComponents` in the `src/components`.
+It needs to contain base components. \ Helper functions are located in the folder `src/helpers`.

 ```
 .
 ├─ .husky               # Folder for husky settings(pre-commit hook)
 ├─ src
-│  ├─ components        # Folder with component to some pages
+│  ├─ components        # Folder with component to few pages
+│  │  ├─ baseComponents # Folder with base components
+│  │  │  │
+│  │  │ ...
+│  │ ...
 │  ├─ context           # Folder with contexts
 │  ├─ firebase          # Folder with setting firebase
 │  ├─ helpers           # Folder with helper functions